General Concepts (with a time dependent problem)

 A Nonlinear Time Dependent Problem

-We will solve this problem in variational form and using Crank Nicolson in time
+We will solve this problem in variational form and using the Crank Nicolson method for the time discretization

 \begin{equation} \begin{split} \int_{\Omega} \frac{u^{n+1}-u^n}{\Delta t} \varphi + \frac{1}{2}K(\nabla u^{n+1}) \nabla u^{n+1} \cdot \nabla \varphi \ + \frac{1}{2}K(\nabla u^n) \nabla u^n \cdot \nabla \varphi v\ dx \\ - \int_{\Omega} \frac{1}{2}(f(x,t^n)+f(x,t^n+\Delta t) \varphi\ dx - \int_{\partial \Omega} \frac{1}{2}(g(x,t^n)+g(x,t^n+\Delta t)) v\ ds = 0. \end{split} \end{equation}